Bryan Passi

-Bryan Passi (born 5 August 1997) is a professional footballer who plays as a centre-back for Ligue 2 club Chamois Niortais.
+Bryan Passi (born 5 August 1997) is a professional footballer who plays as a centre-back for Liga Portugal 2 club Mafra.
 Born in France, he plays for the Congo national team.

 Career

-Passi made his professional debut for Montpellier in a 2–0 Ligue 1 loss against FC Metz on 21 January 2017.
+Passi made his professional debut for Montpellier in a 2–0 Ligue 1 loss against Metz on 21 January 2017.
 He signed his first professional contract on 14 February 2017.

-On 31 August 2017, the last day of the summer transfer window, Passi joined Le Havre AC of Ligue 2 on loan for the 2017–18 season.
+On 31 August 2017, the last day of the summer transfer window, Passi joined Le Havre of Ligue 2 on loan for the 2017–18 season.
 The deal included an option for Le Havre to sign him permanently.

 International career

-Born in France, Passi is of Congolese descent.
+Passi is of Congolese descent.
 He was called up to the Congo national team for a set of friendlies in September 2022.
 He debuted with the Congo in a 3–3 friendly tie with Madagascar on 24 September 2022.

 Personal life

 Passi comes from a family of footballers.
 His paternal grandfather, Camille Passi, was a Congolese former footballer, and coach in his later career.
 His father, Franck Passi, is a former professional footballer who also played for Montpellier.
 His uncle, Gérald Passi, was also a professional footballer who played for the France national team.